-Snowmass, which opened June 22, 2013, is one of the newer summer mountain bike resorts.
-It’s an ideal destination for families and bikers just picking up downhill riding, because you won’t find a ton of ultra-technical trails.
+Snowmass Bike Park, which opens June 20, 2015, is an ideal experience for families and bikers just picking up downhill riding, because you won’t find a ton of ultra-technical trails.
 The resort still enjoys smaller crowds in comparison to other bike parks.
 Snowmass has two advanced trails, Valhalla and Vapor.
-Valhalla features tons of buffed-out berns, a wall-ride, and mostly small to medium jumps.
-Vapor is more rugged, with more of a cross-country feel, but the views from atop the trail—of the famed Maroon Bells—are stunning.
-Families and intermediate bikers will enjoy Espresso and Easy Rider, which are fun, smoothed-out trails ideal for perfecting your turning and speed control skills.
-Beginners have a new “skills” park at the mid-way point off of Elk Camp Gondola, the area offers a course that teaches how to properly center your weight, turn and control your speed.
+Valhalla features tons of buffed-out berns, a wall-ride and mostly small to medium jumps.
+Vapor is more rugged, but the views from atop the trail—of the famed Maroon Bells—are stunning.
+Families and intermediate bikers will enjoy Verde, Espresso and Easy Rider, which are fun, smoothed-out trails ideal for perfecting your turning and speed control skills.
+Beginners have a new “skills” park at the mid-way point off of Elk Camp Gondola, which offers an obstacle course that teaches how to properly center your weight, turn and control your speed.
 Cross-country bikers can also access three trails, one of which, Government trail, runs into Buttermilk resort.

-Crested Butte ushered the summer season in on June 15th, 2013 and welcomes it’s annual “Bike Week,” June 26-30, 2013.
+Crested Butte ushers in the summer season in on June 13, 2015 and will welcome it’s annual “Bike Week,” June 25–28, 2015.
 Bike Week is hailed as America’s oldest bike festival, and includes all sorts of bike races and events (from pro-class to pure fun), brews, compliments of Oskar Blues, parties and music.
-The rest of the summer, you’re sure to find plenty of bike-related activites going on, since Crested Butte is one of mountain biking’s birthplaces.
-This mountain bike resort is home of Evolution Park, and features seven downhill trails ranging from easy to expert, and another seven cross-country and all-mountain trails.
+Throughout summer, you’re sure to find plenty of bike-related activities going on, since Crested Butte is one of mountain biking’s birthplaces.
+This mountain bike resort is home of Evolution Park, which features seven downhill trails ranging from easy to expert and another seven cross-country and all-mountain trails.